 Туре Details Approved Calculators Candidates may use calculators in the examination room only as specified by the University and as permitted by the rubric of individual examination papers.
 The University approved models are Casio FX-570 and Casio FX-85GT Plus.
 These may be purchased from any source and no longer need to carry the University logo.
 Clothing One laboratory coat and a pair of safety spectacles are provided at the start of the programme to each student.
-If these are lost the student must replace them at their own expense.
-IT Computer Discs or USB drives: Students are expected to provide their own portable data storage device.
-Software Licenses: All software is provided.
-Hardware: It is advisable that students provide their own laptop or personal computer, although shared facilities are available across the University campus.
-Laboratory Equipment and Materials All laboratory equipment and materials are provided.
-Placements (including Study Abroad Programmes) Students on placement programmes can expect to cover costs for health and travel insurance, accommodation and living expenses; travel costs; visa costs.
-This will vary depending on which country you are travelling to.
-Specific details on what additional costs there will be are detailed in the individual module profiles which can be found under the modules tab of the programmes details of your programme.
-Printing and Photocopying Costs Where possible, coursework such as essays; projects; dissertations is likely to be submitted online.
-However, there are some items where it is not possible to submit on line and students will be asked to provide a printed copy.
+If these are lost the student must replace them at their own expense. ІТ Computer Discs or USB drives: Students are expected to provide their own portable data storage device.
+Software Licenses: All software is provided Hardware: It is advisable that students provide their own laptop or personal computer, although shared facilities are available across the University campus.
+Laboratory Equipment and Materials All laboratory equipment and materials are provided Printing and Photocopying Costs Where possible, coursework such as essays; projects; dissertations is likely to be submitted on line.
+However, there are some items where it is not possible to submit online and students will be asked to provide a printed copy.
 Stationery You will be expected to provide your own day-to-day stationary items, e.g. pens, pencils, notebooks, etc.).
 Any specialist stationery items will be specified under the Additional Costs tab of the relevant module profile.
 Textbooks Where a module specifies core texts these should generally be available on the reserve list in the library.
 However due to demand, students may prefer to buy their own copies.
 These can be purchased from any source.
 Some modules suggest reading texts as optional background reading.
 The library may hold copies of such texts, or alternatively you may wish to purchase your own copies.
 Although not essential reading, you may benefit from the additional reading materials for the module.